 - ⇒ REF: Reference level, top left.
 The reference level is the signal amplitude for the top Graticule line.
-This may be in dBm or dBc for relative measurements - ⇒ DB/div: Amplitude scale, near top left, in dB per division of the Display Window.
-In Linear scale, this will be mV/div. - ⇒ ATTEN: Attenuator setting for USB-SA44(B), top center.
-The internal electronic attenuator may be set to 0, 5, 10, or 15 dB.
-In Slow Sweep mode, this will be controlled by the software to achieve maximum dynamic range. - ⇒ INT / EXT REF: Top right.
+This may be in dBm or dBc for relative measurements - \Rightarrow DB/div: Amplitude scale, near top left, in dB per division of the Display Window.
+In Linear scale, this will be mV/div. - \Rightarrow ATTEN: Attenuator setting for USB-SA124A, top center.
+The internal electronic attenuator may be set to 0, 10, 20, or 30 dB.
+In Slow Sweep mode, this will be controlled by the software to achieve maximum dynamic range. - \Rightarrow INT / EXT REF: Top right.
 Indicates whether internal or external reference is selected.
-In slow sweep mode, you must connect the tracking generator's 10 MHz out to the spectrum analyzer's 10 MHz in. - ⇒ START, CENTER, STOP: Bottom left, center and right of Display Window.
-Start, center, and stop frequencies, representing the frequency of the left, center, and right Graticule lines, respectively.
+In slow sweep mode, connect the tracking generator's 10 MHz input to the spectrum analyzer's 10 MHz output. - ⇒ START, CENTER, STOP: Bottom left, center and right of Display Window.
+Start, center, and stop frequencies, representing the frequency of the left, center, and right Graticule lines, respectively. - \Rightarrow SPAN: Difference between start and stop frequencies.

-Markers may be placed

-anywhere on the trace by

-left-clicking inside the graticule at the desired
+Markers may be placed anywhere on the trace by left-clicking inside the graticule at the desired location.

-- ⇒ SPAN: Difference between start and stop frequencies. - ⇒ SWP: This is time elapsed during the last sweep. - ⇒ MARKER DATA will appear along the bottom of the graticule. - ⇒ Annunciators: In the top left corner of the graticule, you may see some letters.
+- \Rightarrow SWP: This is time elapsed during the last sweep. - \Rightarrow MARKER DATA will appear along the bottom of the graticule. - \Rightarrow Annunciators: In the top left corner of the graticule, you may see some letters.
 These will notify you when readings are uncalibrated or a special setting exists.
 See the HELP menu for additional information.